uu-python/lecture-git/README.md

 to read about a specific subcommand or concept.
 ```

-If you need to install it, you can find installers for different operating systems here: [https://git-scm.com/downloads](https://git-scm.com/downloads)
+In case the above help message is not shown, you need to install git.
+You can find installers for different operating systems here: [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ## Lecture notes
 The slides are available here: ...